 In 1995 Guy returned to Apple as an Apple fellow.
 At the time, according to the pundits, Apple was supposed to die.
 (Apple should have died about ten times in the past twenty years according to the pundits.)
 Guy’s job on this tour of duty was to maintain and rejuvenate the Macintosh cult.

-Two years later Guy left Apple to start an angel investor matchmaking service called Garage.com with Craig Johnson of Venture Law Group and Rich Karlgaard of Forbes.
+In 1997, Guy left Apple to start an angel investor matchmaking service called Garage.com with Craig Johnson of Venture Law Group and Rich Karlgaard of Forbes.
 Version 2.0 of Garage.com was an investment bank for helping entrepreneurs raise money from venture capitalists.
 Today, version 3.0 of Garage.com is called Garage Technology Ventures; it is a venture capital firm and makes direct investments in early-stage technology companies.